CephalofairGames/gloomhaven2e-faq/index.md

 <p><b>Nightmarish Affliction (3, bot) - How many times do I need to poison allies if I use this in combination with Delirium's Danse (X)?</b> Either two or three, depending on your preferred timing.
 If you add Stun to the top of Danse first, it's two total poisoned allies.
 If it's after, you'd need to poison a total of three allies.</p>

 <p><b>I have questions about the two check perk, Xorn's Propogation...</b></p>
 <p>(1) Yes, you can control the monster even if it has already acted in the round - or if it died during its own turn.
-This happens immediately, inserted into the turn order, and the monster always performs its full card.</p>
+This happens immediately after the conclusion of the ability that killed them, inserted into the turn order, and the monster always performs its full card.</p>
 <p>(2) Its elemental interactions are completely separate from the other monsters of its kind.
 If the ability card has bonuses for elemental consumption, it can consume elements to improve it - and won't benefit from any previous elemental consumptions.
 It will repeat any elemental infusions, as well.
 If the element is wild, it can be different from the rest of the monster set.
 If it infuses elements during your turn, elements still won't be available until after the end of your turn, like normal.</p>
 <p>(3) The monster still has any conditions it had; this controlled turn happens before it actually dies.</p>
 <p>(4) If the monster enters any traps or hazards while being controlled, it will remove any traps, and suffer any conditions from them, but can't take further damage.</p>